olivertomic/hoggormPlot/docs/quickstart.rst

 Installation
 ++++++++++++

-Install HoggormPlot easily from the command line from the `PyPI - the Python Packaging Index`_.
+Install hoggormplot easily from the command line from the `PyPI - the Python Packaging Index`_.

 .. _PyPI - the Python Packaging Index: https://pypi.python.org/pypi